turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/intro_to_crud_redux.markdown

 </form>
 ```

+One quick note about the form: you'll notice that there's a hidden field with a value of `PUT`.
+Normally, HTML forms only allow `GET` or `POST` requests (see more information [here](http://www.w3schools.com/tags/att_form_method.asp)).
+We're going to want this form to access a route in our controller (that we'll create momentarily) using `PUT` to be consistent with conventions about the HTTP verb that is used when updating a resource (take a quick look at [this table](http://www.restapitutorial.com/lessons/httpmethods.html) if this is new information).
+HTML won't allow us to use `method='put'` in our `form` tag, but passing it as a hidden value gives our controller the information it needs to route the request correctly.

 #### Updating a task

 Our new form needs somewhere to go when a user clicks submit.
 We'll use the **update** route to do the work of changing the task in the database.